datasciritwik/lsdembed/read.md

 ## Conclusion

-LSdembed represents a novel approach to text embedding that bridges the gap between linguistic intuition and physical modeling.
+lsdembed represents a novel approach to text embedding that bridges the gap between linguistic intuition and physical modeling.
 By treating semantic relationships as physical forces, the system naturally discovers embedding structures that capture both local context and global semantic patterns.

 The physics-inspired approach offers several advantages: